integralfx/MemTestHelper/DDR4 OC Guide.md

    | tWR | 16 | 12 | 10 |
    * Minimum tFAW can be is tRRDS * 4.
    * You don't have to run all of the timings at one preset.
 You might only be able to run tRRDS tRRDL tFAW at the tight preset, but you may be able to run tWR at the extreme preset.
-   * On Intel, tWR should be left on auto and controlled with TWRPRE.
-Dropping TWRPRE by 1 will drop tWR by 1, following the rule tWR = TWRPRE - tCWL - 4.
+   * On Intel, tWR should be left on auto and controlled with tWRPRE.
+Dropping tWRPRE by 1 will drop tWR by 1, following the rule tWR = tWRPRE - tCWL - 4.

 3. Next are the primary timings (tCL, tRCD, tRP).
    * Start with tCL and drop that by 1 until you get instability.